-The study program emphasizes on the application of engineering fundamentals with a balanced treatment of theory, design, and experience.
+The study program emphasizes the application of engineering fundamentals with a balanced treatment of theory, design, and experience.
 Computer applications are integrated throughout the curriculum.
-Industrial Engineering department allows flexibility to its students to study certain topics in breadth and depth by offering three tracks: Supply Chain Engineering, Service Systems Engineering, and Manufacturing Systems.
+Industrial Engineering department allows flexibility to its students to study certain topics in breadth and depth by offering three tracks: Supply Chain Engineering, Service Systems Engineering, and Manufacturing Systems Engineering.

 Published at : Updated